 Who sees the results of a vetting application?

-The results are issued directly to the Garda Vetting Liaison within NUI Galway; the outcome is made available to your Head of School/College Administrator.
+The results are issued directly to the Garda Vetting Liaison within NUI Galway and the student directly; the outcome is made available to your Head of School/College Administrator.
 This information may be passed onto the placement agency subject to the Data Protection Acts.

 What do I need to do when going on placement?